-In October 2019, the Ontario Week of Wonder OWOW Magic Festival appeared in Fergus, Ontario, Canada.
-Here's a look at the first annual celebration of world-class magic and magicians.
+In October 2019, the Ontario OWOW Magic Festival appeared in Fergus, Ontario, Canada and featured world-acclaimed magicians.
+Here's the first annual celebration of world-class magic and magicians.

-Elora-Fergus, located in Township of Centre Wellington, have deep historical roots in the world of magic
+Elora-Fergus, located in the Township of Centre Wellington, have deep historical roots in the world of magic.

 Coincides with Monster Month, a month-long celebration of Halloween

 Produced by Theatrix International Inc